 She continued with political and feminist activism even after the passage of the Sex Disqualification (Removal) Act 1919 which allowed women to be lawyers.

 Still come along, this is where it gets hard.

 Widely expected to be the first woman to be called to the bar in England, she died in 1921 from birth complications and was never called to bar.

 Question: Why women fight for everything

 Answer: Yes, women fight and have to fight for everything.

 So when next you stop to wonder if that woman is aggressive for simply trying to be inclusive, ask yourself if there is anything women have, they did not fight for.

 Today, I am grateful to women who crawled for us to walk and maybe fly; women like Gwyneth Bebb, the plaintiff in Bebb v. the Law Society, a test case in the opening of the legal profession to women in Britain.
 Sadly, never lived to see a woman be called to bar or act as a solicitor.
-In 1913, she sought a declaration before the court to be referred or seen as a “person” within the Solicitors Act as amended.
+In 1913, she sought a declaration before the court to be referred to or seen as a “person” within the Solicitors Act as amended.

 Reference: Gwyneth Bebb, Wikipedia